 Next pencil in the school subjects.
 Here one may need to be creative, and one definitely needs to divide the school time for each child between time spent with mommy and time spent on his own.
 Younger children will need more mommy time, while older children can do the majority of their subjects on their own.
 Nevertheless, all students need some time with mom during the week, particularly for religion discussions.
 Make sure that time for these discussions is included in your schedule.
 Sometimes these discussions can be done in conjunction with other activities, for example, one can discuss religion questions with a student while folding laundry or driving to music lessons.
 If there are toddlers or babies who need time and attention, try to include them in the school day when possible and when that is not possible, apportion the “babysitting” among all of the children in the family.
 One can’t expect the oldest child to spend all morning watching the baby and still get all of her school done.
 Since the younger children have shorter school days than the older children, schedule the older children to work primarily on their own in the morning, and during that time focus on working with the younger children.
 Then in the afternoon have the younger children play with the toddler and baby, and focus on the helping the older children.

-.
+Once all the subjects have been penciled in, look at the amount of time that is left.
 This is time that the children can spend on extracurricular activities.
 If one only has an hour left in each day, then there is only an hour for extracurricular activities.
 This means that one probably can’t schedule more than one extracurricular activity that day.
 If sports practice, or music lessons, that will take more than the allotted time for that day need to be scheduled, some of the subjects for the day may need to be moved to the following

 day.
 Just keep in mind that extra subjects in one day can be hard on students.
 The MODG syllabi generally give the student all or most of Friday off.
 This would be a good day for extracurricular activities.
 However, if one takes extra time off earlier in the week, all or part of Friday will be needed to catch up on those subjects.